Automattic/jetpack/projects/plugins/jetpack/modules/related-posts/readme.md

 ## Block Source

-The source for the Gutenburg block lives separately at:
+The source for the Gutenberg block lives separately at:

 `projects/plugins/jetpack/extensions/blocks/related-posts/`